 2. If your illness is serious, contact your embassy or consulate.

 If you are really sick, you don’t want to end up in a random doctor’s office or foreign ER without knowing whether the staff is competent, without anyone knowing you are there, or with language or other communication barriers.
-Embassy and consulate officers can recommend local health care providers, direct you to a hospital, notify family, assist with the transfer of funds, help arrange for transport and more.
+Embassy and consulate officers can recommend local health care providers, direct you to a hospital, notify family, assist with the transfer of funds, help arrange for transport, and more.
 Don’t be wary of contacting your nearest embassy if things get dire; these folks are paid with your taxes and are there to assist.

 3. Find a good doctor.

-For more, read Health Care Abroad.
+For more information, read Health Care Abroad.

 4. Start medications right away.

-Many of us are reluctant to run to the nearest doctor or pharmacy when we’re not feeling well, instead preferring to gut it out while a malady runs its due course.
+Many of us are reluctant to run to the nearest doctor or pharmacy when we’re not feeling well, instead preferring to gut it out while a malady runs its course.

-When traveling, however, taking this tack might mean that your vacation is over by the time you actually feel better, so I encourage you to pounce on whatever medications are available as soon as you start feeling under the weather.
+When traveling, however, taking this tack might mean that your vacation is over by the time you actually feel better.
+Instead, I encourage you to pounce on whatever medications are available as soon as you start feeling under the weather.
 Over-the-counter fever and pain reduction medicines (ibuprofen, acetaminophen, aspirin), antacids or stomach soothers, Nyquil-type medications to help you get through the night, and even simple stuff like throat lozenges can be great allies in dispatching your symptoms quickly.

 5. Protect your traveling companions.